 - Break up the wax with a butter knife.
 It should break apart easily and come right out of the jar with little effort.

 - Peel off all labels from the jar.
 The labels came off easily for me and didn’t leave anything behind.
 If you happen to have leftover adhesive or label pieces, try some Goo Gone on the area.
 Goo Gone works wonders for removing labels, but it can do a lot more than that too.
+It’s something you should just always have around.
 It even comes in super convenient wipes now!

 - Wash the jar and lid with soap and water.